 Jessie's Grove Winery, Westwind Vineyard - From the estate's 1941 block, a loamy/earth-driven style with red berried tea-like fruit, medium-full with moderate tannin and cedary oak backdrop.

 Jessie's Grove Winery, Royal Tee Vineyard - From the estate's oldest block (planted 1886), exuding red and dark berry aromas, a faintly organic earthiness, and cedary sensations in a full body.

 Klinker Brick Winery - True-to-Lodi black cherry varietal aroma amplified by smoky/spicy oak in medium-full to full body plumped out by fruit and oak tannin.

 MossRoxx Reserve (by Oak Ridge Winery) – From the Maggio family's 50-to-60-year-old blocks, lush black cherry aroma tinged with faint loamy earthiness, velvety smooth and sweetly oaked.

-The Federalist - Mix of sweet toned red and black fruit with aggressive oak spices and char, extending into firm if slightly drying medium-full body.
+The Federalist - Mix of sweet-toned red and black fruit with aggressive oak spices and char, extending into a firm if slightly drying medium-full body.